-The PSR-dependent results applicable to the dwelling are then obtained by linear interpolation43 between the two datasets whose PSRs enclose that of the dwelling.
+The PSR-dependent- results applicable to the dwelling are then obtained by linear interpolation43 between the two datasets whose PSRs enclose that of the dwelling.
 The dwelling-specific values are used in equations (N1) to (N14) to calculate the parameters used in the SAP calculation.
 Note: As per Section 9.3.2, if the dwelling uses a wet heat distribution system that has been designed to operate at a temperature that is lower than default values, and this is evidenced by a commissioning certificate (when temperatures are rounded to the nearest whole °C), then an additional interpolation between relevant PCDB data records is required.
 This must be performed prior to the PSR interpolation.

 If the PSR for the dwelling is greater than the largest value in the database record or less than the smallest value in the database record the data are invalid for the dwelling concerned.
 However, in the case of a heat pump (ground, water or air source), where the PSR is greater than the largest value in the data record44, an efficiency may be obtained from linear interpolation between that at the largest PSR in the data record and efficiency 100% at PSR two times the largest PSR in the data record45.
-If the PSR is greater than two times the largest PSR in the data record45.
-If the PSR for an exhaust air heat pump or a combined heat pump and boiler packages.
-If the PSR for an exhaust air heat pump or a combined heat pump and boiler packages.
-If the PSR is less than the smallest value in the database record.
-For combined heat pump and boiler packages, if the PSR is greater than the largest PSR in the database record.
-For combined heat pump and boiler packages, if the PSR is greater than the largest PSR in the database record then the heat pump space and water heating fractions for the largest PSR should be used, and if the PSR is less than the smallest PSR in the database record then the smallest PSR in the database record then the heat pump space and water heating fractions for the largest PSR should be used.
+If the PSR is greater than two times the largest PSR in the data record an efficiency of 100% should be used.
+This extension to higher PSRs is not valid for exhaust air heat